ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 # Acknowledgements

-This tool was developed to support cloud SAR processing using ISCE2 and various research.
+This tool was developed to support cloud SAR processing using ISCE2 and various research projects at JPL.
 The early work of this repository was done by Charlie Marshak, David Bekaert, Michael Denbina, and Marc Simard.
 Since the utilization of this package for GUNW generation (see this [repo](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp)), a subset of the ACCESS team, including Joseph (Joe) H. Kennedy, Simran Sangha, Grace Bato, Andrew Johnston, and Charlie Marshak, have improved this repository greatly.
 In particular, Joe Kennedy has lead the inclusion/development of actions, tests, packaging, distribution (including PyPI and `conda-forge`) and all the things to make this package more reliable, accessible, readable, etc. Simran Sangha has helped make sure output rasters are compatible with ISCE2 and other important bug-fixes.